-Step one is to visit your favorite channel in a web browser.
+Step 1 is to visit your favorite YouTube channel in a web browser.
 On iOS, that’s probably Safari.
 Then, copy the URL by long-pressing the URL bar and choosing Copy from the pop-up bubble.

 Then, head to PodSync.
 PodSync is a service that takes YouTube and Vimeo channels and playlists, and turns them into podcasts.

 Next, paste the URL you copied into the box in the center of the screen.
 Tap or click the arrow to load it.
 Immediately, your URL will be replaced with a PodSync URL, like this one:

 Copy that, and then open up your podcast app of choice.
 Make sure it supports video.
 In Apple’s Podcasts app, go to the Library tab.
 Tap Edit, then tap Add a Podcast by URL.
 You’ll get a box to paste in the URL you copied in the last step.
 Do it.

 Now hit Subscribe, and you’re done.
 When the feed refreshes, it’ll look something like this: